aleksanderbl29/nix-config/README.md

 sudo nixos-rebuild switch --flake ~/nix-config#
 ```

-All subsequent rebuilds can be done with the same command on all systems
+All subsequent rebuilds can be done with the same command on all systems.

 ```zsh
 nixswitch